 Applications like OpenVPN, Jenkins, Tableau, Chef Server, Nagios, TeamCity, JAMF Casper, Github Enterprise, Splunk, etc. have LDAP connectors that will work with Foxpass.
 See our documentation for detailed how-to for many applications.

 A network password that is shared with all employees is a security risk when an employee departs and the password is not changed.
 Most access points support WPA2 enterprise, which enables 802.1x authentication via RADIUS.
-Our RADIUS servers use only the most secure RADIUS variants available: EAP-TTLS-PAP (by default) to secure password transmissions over the Internet and certificate-based EAP-TLS (with an extra fee).
+By default, our RADIUS servers use only the most secure RADIUS variants available: EAP-TTLS-PAP to secure password transmissions over the Internet and (optionally) certificate-based EAP-TLS.
+(PEAP and PAP available but not recommended.)
 Our RADIUS interface can also work to simplify logins to your VPN.

 Foxpass allows users to manage their own SSH keys.
 When an employee gets a new laptop, he/she can upload his/her new key to Foxpass and log into machines without needing to go through an admin or wait for a Puppet/Chef cycle.
 Furthermore, admins can enforce an SSH key rotation policy adhere to company guidelines.